rahul-il/academic-site/content/home/research_focus.md

     <br/>
   </div>
   <div class="col-12 col-lg-6">
-    <p>So far, my research has mainly focused on studying a problem abbreviated MCSP, whose computational properties were first studied back in the 1950s.
-Despite this long history, MCSP still remains relatively mysterious.
-Even so, researchers have discovered fascinating connections between MCSP and a growing number of areas in the Theoretical Computer Science.</p>
+    <p>So far, my research has mainly focused on studying a problem called MCSP, wich was first studied back in the 1950s.
+Despite this long history, MCSP is still relatively mysterious, evading the kind of understand we have for thousands of other problems in complexity theory.
+Even so, researchers have succeeded in discovered fascinating connections between MCSP and a growing number of subfields.</p>
-    For example, MCSP represents a "universal attack on cryptography": if you found a fast algorithm for MCSP, then you could use it to break <i>any</i> type of cryptography.
+    <p>For example, MCSP could be a "universal attack on cryptography": if you found a fast algorithm for MCSP, then you could use it to break <i>any</i> type of cryptography.
 Thus, we expect (but do not know) that MCSP is not an easy problem to solve.
-My research is working towards proving MCSP is hard, which is a necessary step towards attaining <i>provably</i> secure cryptography.
+My research is working towards proving MCSP is hard, which is a necessary step towards attaining <i>provably</i> secure cryptography.</p>
   </div>
 </div>